-There is a pre-school setting on site, known as The Brambles Pre-School, which accepts children who are in their preschool year.
+There is a pre-school setting on site, known as The Brambles Pre-School.
+This currently accepts children who are 3 years old.
 We work closely together on transition, especially for those children who are allocated a place at the school following the application process.
 More details are available from the staff at Brambles.